-The established safety record, relative ease of cell acquisition and preparation of BMMNC have prompted many sites to develop cell delivery for patients with AMI.
-However, the CCTRN believes that widespread adoption of cell delivery is premature given the methodological limitations present in the previous trials (13-17).
-These include: 1) failure to randomize or inadequate method of randomization; 2) lack of blinding of patients and/or caregivers; 3) failure to include a true placebo group; 4) use of left-ventriculography for measurement of the primary response variable (LVEF); 5) patient populations with ejection fractions frequently greater than 50% who are unlikely to develop significant LV dysfunction; 6) failure to give a uniform dose of BMMNC within each study; 7) failure to pre-specify the timing of administration of cells following MI; and 8) failure to ascertain the primary outcome blinded to treatment.
+The established safety record, relative ease of cell acquisition and preparation of BMMNC coupled with the positive findings published by several groups (8-10, 20) have prompted many clinical sites throughout the world to embark in developing this therapy for their patients with AMI.
+However, the CCTRN believes that widespread adoption of this therapy is premature given the methodological limitations present in the previous trials.
+These include the following: 1) Failure to randomize or include a true placebo group, 2) Use of left-ventriculography for calculations of the primary endpoint (LVEF), 3) Patient populations with ejection fractions frequently greater than 50% who are unlikely to develop significant left ventricular dysfunction, 4) Failure to give a uniform dose of BMMNC within each study, 5) Significant target vessel revascularization due to the exclusive use of BMSs and 6) Failure to pre-specify the timing of administration of cells following MI.